Do you know your neuromyths from your neurotruths?

 - Are likely to have a positive impact on your students

-- Finally, turn over your flatline brain pile and look at the answers.
+- Finally, turn over your Puzzled brain pile and look at the answers.
 For each card, determine whether it should be placed in your MBE Inventory or in your MBE Action Items.

 Share with us

-Please take pictures of your teachers working with the neuromyth cards and post on Twitter along with @theCTTL and a sentence about what you learned, or email it to us: firstname.lastname@example.org.
+Please take pictures of your teachers working with the cards and share them on Twitter (tag us @theCTTL) along with a sentence about what you learned, or email it to us: email@example.com.
 We love to hear your stories.

 If you have any suggestions for a new card to add to our deck, a neuromyth you would love to see busted, or have thought of a new game to play with our cards, please send us an email.